smakys/zaplabs-hackathon-boilerplate/README.md

-# Node.js Express Boilerplate
+# Node.js Express
-Node.js Express Boilerplate provides you with an initial server to help you get underway with your projects.
+Node.js Express provides you with an initial server to help you get underway with your projects.

 ## What's Included?
 Aside from Express support, this package also has functionality for rendering `pug` (jade) views and compiling `sass` to CSS through the use of gulp.
+Bootstrap is relied upon for quick and easy UI components and styles. jQuery is also comes along to support the Bootstrap js components.

 ## Getting Started
-To get started using Node.js Express Boilerplate, you will need to run the following commands:
+To get started using Node.js Express, you will need to run the following commands:

 ```